Phase Three: Progress Update

 - Beginning work on utilities for the future

-The completion of Alexandria Park Phase Two may be impacted by weather, contractor availability, municipal and provincial guidelines.
+The completion of Alexandria Park Phase Three may be impacted by weather, contractor availability, municipal and provincial guidelines.
 Canada Lands Company will continue to keep the residents and visitors of Currie updated on the Beautification of Alexandria Park.
+Construction of splash park/skating rink and washroom building pending approvals.

-- Construction of Splash Park and Skating Rink
+- Installation of Splash Park and Skating Rink

 Alexandria Park Rendering